cimnemadrid/SOLDIER/README.md

 For more details about the rights and restrictions imposed by the AGPL-3.0 license, please refer to the [LICENSE](https://github.com/cimnemadrid/SOLDIER/blob/main/LICENSE) file in this repository.
 ---

+**Disclaimer:**
-**Disclaimer:** SOLDIER is provided as-is and without any warranty.
-The authors and contributors of this software shall not be liable for any damages or consequences arising from the use or misuse of SOLDIER.
-Use the application responsibly and exercise engineering judgment in critical decisions.
+SOLDIER is provided "as-is" and without any warranty.
+The developers make no guarantees regarding the accuracy, reliability, or suitability of the software for any particular purpose.

+In no event shall the developers of SOLDIER be liable for any direct, indirect, incidental, special, exemplary, or consequential damages, including but not limited to loss of data, profits, or business interruption, resulting from the use or inability to use the SOLDIER software.

+The user assumes full responsibility for the use of materials or information obtained from this application.
+Any service, repair, or correction of equipment or data required as a result of using SOLDIER is the sole responsibility of the user.

+For assistance or support, please feel free to open an issue in this repository or contact us at cimnemadrid@cimne.upc.edu.
+However, please note that response times and support availability may vary.